djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ### The Dock Status Agent
 In the following screen, you can select if you want to create the new agent from scratch or from a template, and give it a name and a description.
 To create the solution, you will need to create a number of agents and we will go through them one by one, starting with the `Dock Status` agent.
-Let's start with giving it a name ("Dock Status Agent") and a description ("You are an agent who specializes in answering inquiries about warehouse dock status.
+Let's start by giving it a name  and a description:
-You should be compassionate to the user.").
+- Name: Dock Status Agent
+- Description: The Dock Status Agent specializes in answering inquiries about current warehouse dock status.
+It has access to detailed and up-to-date data about which trucks are loading and unloading at docks, and information about the products they carry, and return detailed textual information about this data to the user.

 Note that in the world of AI Agents, these descriptions are not merely used as documentation, they are also used in making decisions about selecting the right agent for the job, so what you enter into this field is important.

 After you have entered the required information, click on `Create`.